Virginia Books: The Best Books Set in the Old Dominion State

 When Richards inherits a farmhouse from his great-uncle, he’s also determined to get to the bottom of a 1925 murder connected to his family.
 He enlists Amy’s help in investigating the case.
 She’s skeptical about his theories until inexplicable new murders plunge the quiet town into chaos.

-Lies We Tell Ourselves
+Lies We Tell Ourselves book cover

 Book Summary

 Sarah Dunbar, an honors student at her previous high school, is placed in remedial classes when she becomes one of the first Black students to attend the formerly all-white Jefferson High School in Virginia.
-She is spit on and tormented by not only classmates but also teachers.
+She is spat on and tormented by not only classmates but also teachers.

 Linda Hairston is the teenage daughter of one of the town’s most vocal opponents of school integration.
 She’s always been taught that the races should be separate but equal, but when she’s assigned to work on a school project with Sarah, she’ll have to confront this notion head-on.